Second-Hand-Friends/kleinanzeigen-bot/README.md

         * new: only publish new ads (i.e. ads that have no id in the config file) --force           - alias for '--ads=all'
-  --keep-old        - don't delete old ads on republication --config=<PATH>   - path to the config YAML or JSON file (DEFAULT: ./config.yaml) --logfile=<PATH>  - path to the logfile (DEFAULT: ./kleinanzeigen-bot.log) -v, --verbose     - enables verbose output - only useful when troubleshooting issues
+  --keep-old        - don't delete old ads on republication --ad <ID>         - provide the ad ID after this option when using the download command --config=<PATH>   - path to the config YAML or JSON file (DEFAULT: ./config.yaml) --logfile=<PATH>  - path to the logfile (DEFAULT: ./kleinanzeigen-bot.log) -v, --verbose     - enables verbose output - only useful when troubleshooting issues